AMELIA GUILD ART

 • News

-Amelia grew up on a high country station in Canterbury, New Zealand where her great love for animals was born.
-After spending many years away from home, filling up on life experience and learning worldly lessons abroad, it is back in the hills and surrounded by four legged inspiration that she currently resides.
+Amelia grew up on a high-country station in Canterbury, New Zealand, where her passion for animals was born.
+After spending many years away from home, filling up on life experience and learning worldly lessons abroad, it is back in the hills and surrounded by four legged inspiration that she currently resides with her beekeeper husband and two children.

 Picture